castlabs/downstream_electron/readme.md

 ## Summary

-DOWNstream is an open-source plugin for use with Electron allowing encrypted MPEG-DASH streams to be safely downloaded and stored locally on a user’s Windows or Mac computer.
+DOWNstream is an open-source plugin to use with Electron allowing encrypted MPEG-DASH and Smooth Streaming streams to be safely downloaded and stored locally on a user’s Windows or Mac computer.

 ## castLabs Electron Release for Content Security